 As a rule, if you want to join a casting agency, go for those that do not charge a dime.

-They may ask for a lot of requirements (ID, work permit, resume, etc.), but as long as no upfront fees are requirement, then go for it!
+They may ask for a lot of requirements (ID, work permit, resume, etc.), but as long as no upfront fees are charged, then go for it!

 With the internet and social media providing a venue for movie extra job hunters, it’s possible to find extra casting calls directly from casting directors and production companies looking to hire extras.

-7 Extra Casting Calls Sites to Check out
+10 Extra Casting Call Sites to Check Out

-- Actors Access – Free to create an account with 2 profile photos and resume.
-If you want to add more elements, you have to pay up. $10/photo, $22/minute of video, $11/minute of audio, or $5/seven-second video clip.
+- Extras Access – Free to create an account with 2 profile photos and a resume.
+If you want to add more elements, you have to pay up.

 - Playbill – Love the theater?
 Check if you can become an extra on any theater productions near you.